priscillaon/Polly-project-azubi/README.md

-# AWS Text-to-Speech Website (Terraform + Polly + API Gateway)
+# Text-to-Speech Webpage on AWS (Terraform + Polly + API Gateway)

-This project provisions a **serverless text-to-speech (TTS) web application** using **Terraform** and AWS services.
+Using **Terraform** and AWS services, this project sets up a **serverless text-to-speech (TTS) web application**.
-Users can input text in a web page, which is sent to an **API Gateway → Lambda → Amazon Polly** pipeline.
+Web pages allow users to enter text, which is then routed to a **API Gateway → Lambda → Amazon Polly** pipeline.
-Polly generates speech audio (MP3), stores it in S3, and the response is sent back for immediate playback.
+After creating speech audio (MP3) and storing it in S3, Polly sends the response back for instant replay.

 ---

-## 🚀 Architecture Overview
+## Architecture Overview

 - **Amazon S3**
   - Hosts the static frontend (HTML, CSS, JS).